- What is Pu-erh Tea?

 - How should I store Pu-erh Tea?

 It depends!
 If you’re storing pressed Pu-erh tea, leave it in the package, allowing it to retain its freshness.
 If it’s loose tea, we recommend storing it in a tea jar.
 Either way, the tea should be kept at room temperature in a dry, well-ventilated place.
-You should also refrain from exposing the tea to direct sunlight or any foreign odors.
+You should also refrain from exposing it to direct sunlight or any foreign odors.
 Finally, make sure to keep your raw and ripe Pu-erh tea stored separately.

 - What is máo chá?